-The Lions will travel to Pepperdine for a PCH Cup match on Saturday.
+The Lions will travel to #16 BYU on Saturday for a Noon match.

 Highlights from Match against #17 WKU in NCAA Tournament

 Interview with Kenna Crouse prior to LMU's NCAA Tournament Opener

 Head Coach Tom Black sits down to talk about the 2012 season.

 LMU volleyball returned to campus today in preparation for the 2012 season.

 Trinsey has worked with the USA Women's National Team since 2013.
 As a technical coordinator and assistant coach, Trinsey was responsible for scouting, statistical, and video analysis.
 He was also assistant for libero training, as well as block and defense training for all players.
 In addition, he was responsible for integration of new technology into practice training, to enhance learning and skills training for players, and for scouting opponents and developing gameplans, in particular for block and defense.